 Our heat map maker uses color gradients to indicate areas of lower and higher intensity.
 You have the option to:

 Use multiple colors from our color scale, with different hues representing distinct brackets on a scale from minimum to maximum threshold

 Use one color shaded from light to dark to illustrate varying density.

 The result?
 Trends will scream at you, opportunities will beg for your attention, wasted resources will glare at you begging to be used.

 For example: The heat mapping image just below demonstrates how you can layer multiple heat maps.
 The location heat map in red, yellow, green, and the sales of those locations in blue.
-This type of heat map generator can easily highlight where you might have over or under performing clients, stores, etc.
+There are all types of heatmaps out there, our heat map generator can easily highlight where you might have over or under performing clients, stores, etc.